Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 To enable this setting, navigate to Organization Settings > Security> Policies, and set the Third-party application access via Auth for the organization setting to On.

+The correct answer is:

+**A. Third-party application access via OAuth** ✅

+Explanation:

+To integrate **Azure Pipelines** with **Microsoft Teams** (using the *Azure Pipelines for Microsoft Teams* app), **Azure DevOps** must allow external apps to authenticate via OAuth.

+So in **Organization Settings → Policies**, you must enable:

+👉 **Third-party application access via OAuth**

+This allows:

+* Microsoft Teams app to authenticate to Azure DevOps
+* Build/release notifications to Teams channels
+* Secure API access using OAuth tokens

+Why the other options are incorrect:

+❌ **B. Azure AD Conditional Access Policy Validation** → For identity security testing, not app integrations

+❌ **C. Alternate authentication credentials**
+→ Legacy auth method, not used for Teams integration

+❌ **D. SSH authentication**
+→ Used for Git access, not service integrations

+Final Answer:

+**A. Third-party application access via OAuth** ✅

 ### Question-74

 You have an existing project in Azure DevOps.